 - If someone becomes unwell in the workplace with symptoms such as cough, fever, difficulty breathing, the unwell person should be removed to an area which is at least 2 metres away from other people.
 If possible, find a room or area where they can be isolated behind a closed door, such as a staff office.
 If it is possible to open a window, do so for ventilation.
 Request individual to wear face mask to prevent contamination of area and close by personnel. - The individual who is unwell should call their doctor and should outline their current symptoms.
-Whilst they wait advice, ideally they should be in isolation or as a minimum remain at least 2 metres from other people.
-They should avoid touching people, surfaces and objects and be advised to cover their mouth and nose with a disposable tissue when they cough or sneeze and put the tissue in a bag or pocket then throw the tissue in the bin.
-If they don't have any

-- tissues available, they should cough and sneeze into the crook of their elbow.
-If they need to go to the bathroom whilst waiting for medical assistance, they should use a separate bathroom if available. - Closure of the workplace is not recommended. - The management team of the office or workplace will be contacted by the HSE to discuss the case, identify people who have been in contact with them and advise on any actions or precautions that should be taken. - A risk assessment of each setting will be undertaken by HSE with the lead responsible person.
+They should return home and await public health guidance - details are available here: https://www2. hse.ie/conditions/coronavirus/testing/how-to-gettested.html - The management team of the office or workplace will be contacted by the HSE to discuss the case, identify people who have been in contact with them and advise on any actions or precautions that should be taken.
+Experience to date has shown that this can take some days.
+In an individual case, the HSE will not contact the employer.
+It is advisable to carry out contact tracing relating to this individual and in the event , they prove positive, advise all close contacts. - A risk assessment of each setting will be undertaken by HSE with the lead responsible person.
 Advice on the management of staff and members of the public will be based on this assessment.
-The HSE will also be in contact with the case directly to advise on isolation and identifying other contacts and will be in touch with any contacts of the case to provide them with appropriate advice. - Advice on cleaning of communal areas such as offices or toilets is outlined later in this document.
+The HSE will also be in contact with the case directly to advise on isolation and identifying other contacts and will be in touch with any contacts of the case to provide them with appropriate advice. - Advice on cleaning of communal areas such as offices or toilets is outlined later in this document. - See Section 23 for "Sample Site Response to a Covid 19 suspect / confirmed Case".